juristr/juristr.github.com/_posts/2014-09-12-hack-mimic-disabled-checkboxes.md

 tags: ["ASP.net", "JavaScript", "HowTo"]
 ---

 The world is not always as we want it to be :).
 So from now and then you have to place a nice hack here and there.
+Years ago [I've already written about a similar issue](/blog/2008/09/revised-changed-values-of-readonly-and/) with input fields.

 Today I got a flashback to my good old ASP.net WebForms days.
 A colleague of mine had an issue in that he applied various JavaScript "scripts" to bring some life into his WebForms page.
 One of those dynamic JS parts included some disabling/enabling of checkboxes based on the values set by the user.
 The issue: HTML forms won't include disabled fields into the POST body and as such, you cannot process them properly on the server-side.